tanjera/screeps/readme.md

 #### Passive Defenses

 Passive defenses (walls and ramparts) are also an integral part of your room's defenses.
 When you construct a wall or rampart and have a worker or repairer available with energy, it is automatically set to build and repair your walls to a minimum "critical" hitpoint level, and then- as available- repair them to a target "maintenance" hitpoint level.
 The amount of hitpoints that the code will automatically aim for scales depending on your room's controller level (RCL), from 10K hitpoints at RCL1 to 5M hitpoints at RCL8.

 You can change the target hitpoint goal to keep your walls and ramparts at by using the following command:

-`empire.wall_target(hitpoints)`
+`empire.wall_target(hitpoints);`

 This changes the target hitpoint goal for all rooms.
 Rooms you colonize afterwards will revert to default target goal.
 By modifying the Memory object referenced in the console command, you can set the target goal for rooms individually as well.

 #### Combat

 There is a pipeline in place for entering specific instructions for creeps to initiate combat against targets, creeps, or structures in other rooms utilizing various tactics similar to a playbook.
-The full list of commands and options can be found under `help("empire")`.
+The full list of commands and options can be found under `help("empire");`.
 Some tactics that are included are:

 - "Waves": Spawn a full set of creeps that rally at a specific rally point.
 Once every creep is at the rally point, they push towards the objective.
 - "Trickle": As creeps spawn, they trickle one by one into the objective room as a steady stream.